 Support we offer for children’s/young people’s health and general well-being:

 Children need to be happy and be able to behave appropriately in order to learn well, so all of our class teachers work with children in their class on social skills, behaviour and well-being.
 If a child has a particular difficulty their class teacher will have help from colleagues e.g. Assistant Head Teacher for Inclusion, Learning Assistants and/or the School Nurse to help support the child.

-Eastfield School has clear anti-bullying (hyperlink) and diversity (hyperlink) policies.
-If a pupil has particular behavioural difficulties we have a Behaviour Support Programme (hyperlink) designed to identify the cause of the problem and support the child to avoid the pupil disrupting his/her or others’ learning and to try to prevent exclusion.
+Eastfield School have clear processes to support anti-Bullying and diversity.
+If a pupil has particular behavioural difficulties we have a Behaviour Support Programme designed to identify the cause of the problem and support the child to avoid the pupil disrupting his/her or others’ learning and to try to prevent exclusion.

 Our school council has class representatives from each year group.
 School Council representatives meet with the lead teacher every week to discuss issues that pupils wish to raise about any aspect of school life.
 Children are involved in decision-making processes and this will include all children with special educational needs as it is vital that their opinions are included.

 Where children have medical needs a Medical Care Plan will be written by the school Welfare Assistant with the parents/carers and other members of staff.